-The legs were made out of 2″ x 4″s and glued together in 45 degree angle and the structure was completely a wood dowel joinery.
+The legs were made out of 2″x4″s and glued together at a 45-degree angle, and the structure was completely a wood dowel joinery.

 elegance, beauty and pride in workmanship.

-The design of this Ottoman was inspired by the Japanese Torii symbol of Shinto Religion; an iconic and mystical symbol of the country of the rising sun.
-The Japanese Torii have a specific religious meaning and have a canonized structure that signals the transition from the Profane to the Sacred.
+The Japanese Torii symbol of the Shinto Religion, an iconic and mystical symbol of the country of the rising sun, inspired the design of this Ottoman.
+The Japanese Torii has a specific religious meaning and canonized structure that signals the transition from the Profane to the Sacred.

-One of my earlier fascination with nature led me to indulge in learning the Art of Ikebana, the way of flower, within the same period when I was painting with a Japanese teacher in Japan; an endeavor that contributed to my acculturation with the Asian culture.
+One of my earlier fascination with nature led me to indulge in learning the Art of Ikebana, the way of flower, within the same period when I was painting with a Japanese teacher in Japan, an endeavor that contributed to my appreciation for the Asian culture.

-Ikebana is an ancient old Buddhist tradition entailing certain spiritual practice of offering flowers to God’s worship.
+Ikebana is an ancient old Buddhist tradition entailing certain spiritual practices of offering flowers to God’s worship.
 It originated in India and later spread to China and Japan.
-It is an effortless and harmonious expression of grace, beauty and creativity to place Man in communion with the Divine, merge indoors with outdoors and see beauty in all forms of art to reflect and inspire perfection.
+It is an effortless and harmonious expression of grace, beauty, and creativity to place Man in communion with the Divine, merge indoors with outdoors, and see beauty in all art forms to reflect and inspire perfection.

 Piety is not a goal, but a means to attain through the purest peace of mind the highest culture.